 Taxi drivers are a breed of their own wherever you travel in the world.
 In Greece, this is no different.

 Sometimes they will take you on a roundabout route to get from A to B because they think you don’t know the way.
 Some may simply not turn the meter on and then make up some exorbitant price for your journey.

 Most stores and businesses in Greece are open from 9 am until 9 pm and closed on Sundays.
 Large retailers and branch stores will be open continuously throughout this time.

 Conversely, many independent businesses will take a break in the middle of the day.
 This is commonly between 3 and 5 pm.

 The precise timing of the day break varies depending on the specific business.
 Supermarkets like Sklavenitis and AB Vassilopoulos close between 8 and 9 pm depending on the day and season.

 Public transport in Greece is generally very good.
 KTEL buses and trains service even the most remote parts of the country.

 Train services in Greece have improved a lot over the last few years.
-Trains are fast, modern and efficient.
-If you are traveling between Thessaloniki and Athens, or from Athens to Kalambaka, it is generally faster to take the train than to take the bus.
+Trains are fast, modern, and efficient.

 KTEL buses are a great way to get around Greece.
 They are also a very affordable way to travel.
 The headache lies in the fact that there is not just one main website that allows you to easily check all of the bus times.